-Loamy, well-drained soil is best for ghost pepper plants.
-When growing in containers, ensuring that the potting medium drains well is of utmost importance.
-When growing in the garden, add some organic matter, such as compost, into the soil at the beginning of the growing season, especially if the soil is sandy.
+Loamy, well-drained soil with a slightly acidic soil pH is best for ghost pepper plants.
+Add some organic matter, such as compost, into the soil at the beginning of the growing season, especially if the soil is sandy.

 Temperature and Humidity

-Ghost pepper plants are extremely particular about their temperature and humidity conditions.
+Ghost pepper plants are extremely particular about their temperature and humidity conditions to produce a crop of fruit.
 They must have a growing season of longer than three months in temperatures above 70 degrees Fahrenheit with high humidity.
 Four to five months of extreme heat and humidity is ideal.
 Rapid temperature changes and cold periods can cause ghost pepper plants to drop their flowers or fail to thrive.
-For these reasons, ghost pepper plants typically do best in greenhouses, where the heat and humidity are easier to maintain than outdoors.

 Fertilize ghost pepper plants immediately after planting, and then twice more throughout the growing season, using a balanced fertilizer.
 Although it might be tempting, do not fertilize ghost pepper plants more often than that, as they are very sensitive to overfeeding.